-In Pakistan, large portion of the population does not have access to proper education.
+In Pakistan, a large portion of the population does not have access to proper education.
 Diya Pakistan is a professionally managed charitable organization which is committed to eradicating poverty by promoting literacy.

 Brief Profile of Diya Pakistan

-- Diya Pakistan is a registered, non-profit, tax exempt organization headquartered in Rawalpindi (twin city of Capital, Islamabad)
+- Diya Pakistan is a registered, non-profit, tax-exempt organization headquartered in Rawalpindi (twin city of Capital, Islamabad)